yuschick/horologist/README.md

 **theOptions.gmtOffset** - Number
 *Default: null*
 Pass a number, negative or positive, to serve as a GMT offset when determining the time.
 For example, to show the time in New York the GMT offset would be -5.
+Currently, only full hour values are supported.
 ```javascript
 var theOptions = {
   gmtOffset: -5,